What is Forced-Placed Insurance?

 Why is roof age a factor in home insurance rates?

 Simply put, a newer roof has a likelier chance to hold up against the elements and can have unforeseen issues that can cause deterioration and later snowball into worse problems.
-Since roofs can be the first line of defense that your home has against things like fire, wind, hail, and rain, the more important they’ll be from an insurance perspective when it comes to preventing huge claim payouts.
+As it is with the same way with car insurance, the “safer” something is, the less you’re paying for your auto insurance.
+Since roofs can be the first line of defense that your home has against things like fire, wind, hail, and rain, they’ll be more important from an insurance perspective when it comes to preventing huge claim payouts.

 Roofs 20 years and older may even need to be inspected before an insurance company will offer coverage.
 This typically means that they’ll send out a team of professionals to check out your property and assess your roof’s “readiness” to handle unexpected issues.
 Other insurance companies will agree to cover your roof’s actual cash value if it’s a bit older, meaning that they’ll only cover what it’s worth now minus depreciation.
 And some insurance companies?
 They’ll just refuse to cover homes with roofs 20+ altogether, as the risk that older roofs pose might just be too great.